Health screenings for men ages 18 to 39

 • Diet and exercise

-• Alcohol and tobacco use
+• Alcohol, tobacco, and drug use

 • Your medicines and risk for interactions